srikarpsp/react-dotnet-homework/README.md

 1. Clone the repository.
 2. Open the repository in a Codespace on GitHub.
 3. Install the required dependencies by running `npm install` in the root directory and in `frontend`.
+4. Run database migrations by running `npm run db:migrate` in the root directory.
 4. Start the development server by running `npm run dev` in the root directory.

 ## Trouble Shooting